 Rady Shell at Jacobs Park Design

 The shell itself reaches 57 feet into the skyline and covers nearly 4,000 square feet.
 It was inspired by a venue at the 2012 Summer Olympics in London.
 The artificial turf lawn gently slopes, allowing unobstructed views of the stage from every possible vantage point.
 Bright coral chairs allow for flexible seating options that can host both intimate performances and large-scale productions with room for up to 10,000 attendees.
-The chairs are only used during concerts and events, so the large lawn acts as a flex space during non-concert days.
+The chairs are only used during concerts and events, so the large lawn area acts as a flex space during non-concert days.

 The Rady Shell at Jacobs Park is the product of a collaboration between the San Diego Symphony and leading designers and construction experts.
-Tucker Sadler Architects lead the design process from the early stages and Greg Mueller, the firm’s CEO, helped to headline the project and was responsible for the project, including the shell, the backstage spaces, three massive professional kitchens, underground facilities, and the sloped seating area.
+Tucker Sadler Architects led the design process from the early stages and Greg Mueller, the firm’s CEO, helped to headline the project and was responsible for the project, including the shell, the backstage spaces, three massive professional kitchens, underground facilities, and the sloped seating area.

-Soundforms designed the shell stage, which was based on a portable shell stage design that they created in 2012, and Sean Murphy, a sound consultant, worked alongside San Diego Symphony CEO Martha Gilmer to make sure that the venue had incredible acoustics that it will undoubtedly become famous for.
+Soundforms designed the shell (stage) which was based on a portable shell stage design that they created in 2012 and Sean Murphy, a sound consultant, worked alongside San Diego Symphony CEO Martha Gilmer to make sure that the venue had incredible acoustics that it will undoubtedly become famous for.

-The San Francisco-based Salter firm, Berkley Based Meyer Sound, Australian-based Fabritecture, HLB, and Schuler Shook, also collaborated to create the audiovisual components, sound systems, and architectural lighting design – it was truly a team effort and was almost entirely paid for through private donations and philanthropy efforts.
+The San Francisco-based Salter firm, Berkley-based Meyer Sound, Australian-based Fabritecture, HLB, and Schuler Shook, also collaborated to create the audiovisual components, sound systems, and architectural lighting design – it was truly a team effort and was almost entirely paid for through private donations and philanthropy efforts.
 It is named for two of the project's major donors – Ernest and Evelyn Rady who donated $15 million towards the project.
 In total, the project cost around $85 million to complete.

 Where is Rady Shell at Jacobs Park Located?